Stive-Group/.github/profile/readme.md

 ## Hi there 👋

-🙋‍♀️ Stive Group is an online IT services companu providing support and management for businesses across the globe.
+🙋‍♀️ Due to financial circumstances, Stive Group closed in 2023.
+We are expanding our organisation "Elele Team" which has just launched in the US.